AndreBaumeier/contentful-bedrock/README.md

 *Note You won’t be charged for just having access to the model; charges only accrue when you use the model.
 Also, not all models will be available, and some (like Claude) will require you to submit a use case before access is granted.*

+## Further Documentation ##

+This [Blog Post](https://community.aws/content/2ZAHJMCN4Ffi6W2DPJFIgq8MHkX/aws-bedrock---learning-series---blog-1) goes into further details on how to set up Bedrock.